Shoe Carnival (NASDAQ:SCVL) Issues FY 2022 Earnings Guidance

 Wall Street Analysts Forecast Growth

-Several research firms have recently weighed in on SCVL.
-Monness Crespi & Hardt decreased their price target on shares of Shoe Carnival to $40.00 and set a sector weight rating on the stock in a research note on Thursday, May 19th.
-StockNews.com cut shares of Shoe Carnival from a buy rating to a hold rating in a research report on Saturday, August 27th.
+Separately, StockNews.com cut Shoe Carnival from a buy rating to a hold rating in a research note on Saturday, August 27th.

 Shoe Carnival Announces Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, July 25th.
-Stockholders of record on Monday, July 11th were paid a $0.09 dividend.
-This represents a $0.36 annualized dividend and a dividend yield of 1.56%.
+The company also recently declared a quarterly dividend, which was paid on Monday, July 25th.
+Investors of record on Monday, July 11th were paid a $0.09 dividend.
 The ex-dividend date of this dividend was Friday, July 8th.
+This represents a $0.36 annualized dividend and a yield of 1.60%.
 Shoe Carnival’s payout ratio is 8.28%.

-In related news, Director Andrea R. Guthrie sold 1,665 shares of Shoe Carnival stock in a transaction that occurred on Tuesday, August 30th.
-The shares were sold at an average price of $24.04, for a total value of $40,026.60.
-Following the completion of the transaction, the director now owns 26,398 shares in the company, valued at $634,607.92.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders own 32.60% of the company’s stock.
+In other Shoe Carnival news, Director Andrea R. Guthrie sold 1,665 shares of the business’s stock in a transaction on Tuesday, August 30th.
+The stock was sold at an average price of $24.04, for a total value of $40,026.60.
+Following the sale, the director now directly owns 26,398 shares of the company’s stock, valued at $634,607.92.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+32.60% of the stock is owned by insiders.

 About Shoe Carnival